theodorewahle/workshop-ws-04-16-static-gen/README.md

 1. Install a [Ruby+Devkit](https://rubyinstaller.org/) version .
 Use default options for installation.
 2. Open a new command prompt window from the start menu, so that changes to the PATH environment variable becomes effective.
-3. Install Jekyll and Bundler via: `gem install jekyll bundler`
+3. Install Jekyll and Bundler via: `gem install jekyll bundler` :gem:

 ### Mac